joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 PEEL can be used to benchmark different approaches while developing a new feature.

-For example you might have a define in your code that enables one implementation or another, say e.g. SIMD vs non-SIMD.
-With PEEL it is easy to compile a PINT plugin using one implementation, change the PINT DLL's name, recompile with the other implementation, and run the two competing versions against each other.
+For example, you might have a `define` in your code that enables one implementation or another, say e.g. SIMD vs non-SIMD.
+With PEEL, it is easy to compile a PINT plugin using one implementation, change the PINT DLL's name, recompile with the other implementation, and run the two competing versions against each other.
 Since they run at the same time,